ceifa/steamworks.js/README.md

 Install dependencies with `npm install` and then run `npm run build:debug` to build the application.

 With the Steam application running, test it by running `node test`.
 It's set to run with the game Spacewar (AppID: 480).
-Get your game id [here](https://steamdb.info/apps/).
+Get your app id [here](https://steamdb.info/apps/).

 ## API